 Advantage plans can be competitive by offering ancillary benefits such as vision, hearing, and dental services.

-If you live in the service area, have Medicare parts A and B, you can enroll in a Medicare Advantage plan.
+If you live in the service area and have Medicare parts A and B, you can enroll in a Medicare Advantage plan.
 With the exception of persons with End-Stage Renal Disease.

 An HMO utilizes the PCP as the gatekeeper and requires any services outside an emergency must first be addressed with the PCP.